 Executive: Eastern Limb, Implats | Chairperson: Women in Mining SA

-Thabile holds a BSc (cum laude) in mining engineering from the University of the Witwatersrand and an MBA from the University of Stellenbosch Business School.
+Thabile holds a BSc (cum laude) in mining engineering from the University of the Witwatersrand and an MBA from the Stellenbosch Business School.
 She is an executive at the world’s third-largest platinum miner, Implats, where she oversees two operations situated on the Eastern Limb of the Bushveld Igneous.
 Implats’s main activities are mining, processing, refining, and marketing of platinum-group metals.
 She is also the chairperson of Women in Mining South Africa (WiMSA), a non-profit organisation established in 2010 to support and guide the personal growth, leadership, and career development of women in the South African mining industry through sponsorships and mentoring by volunteers.

 Tell us your story — how did you get to where you are now?